pragma-org/simulation-testing/blog/src/03-simulation-testing-echo-example.md

 ```

 That `rand-int` will produce random integers every time it's run, thus breaking
 determinism.
-We could fix this by parametrising the pseudo-random number
+We could fix this by making the seed for the pseudo-random number
-generator by a seed and thus get the same random integers given the same seed,
+generator a parameter and thus get the same random integers given the same seed,
 but there are many more places Jepsen uses
 [non-determinism](https://github.com/jepsen-io/jepsen/issues/578).

 So rather than trying to patch Jepsen, and introducing Jepsen and Clojure as a
-dependencies, let's just reimplement the test case generation, message
+dependencies, let's just re-implement the test case generation, message
-scheduling and checking machinary from scratch.
+scheduling and checking machinery from scratch.

 This might seem like a lot of work, but recall that property-based testing
 essentially provides all we need, and I've written about how we can implement
-this from scratch in the
+property-based testing from scratch in the
 [past](https://stevana.github.io/the_sad_state_of_property-based_testing_libraries.html).

 By staying closer to property-based testing we get shrinking (minimised
 counterexamples) for cheap as well, thereby fixing all the cons we identified
 with the Maelstrom approach.
+In fact good shrinking depends on determinism, so
+the two go are related.

 ## Conclusion and what's next

-* Next: ?
+We've located the sources of non-determinism in the Maelstrom tests from the
+last post and sketched how we can swap out these components for deterministic
+ones.

+Next we'll start on the actual implementation for the deterministic simulation
+testing.

 [^1]: Could be a blessing but more likely it's a curse.

 [^2]: For example, imagine we got some periodic tasks that need to be performed
     at some time interval, these need to be done concurrently and not be forced
-    to wait became the node is busy processing messages from stdin.
-We'll come back
+    to wait became the node is busy processing messages from `stdin`.
+We'll
-    to timers and other concurrent constructs in more detail later.
+    come back to timers and other concurrent constructs in more detail later.